 Whichever of the above is earlier

 Subject to the aforesaid, the Promoter shall retain the first right of refusal for such transfer of rights.
-In the event of transfer of rights before the completion and handover of the Apartment, the Allottee shall pay a transfer fee of Rs. ____/- (Rupees _________) to the Promoter.
+In the event of transfer of rights before the completion and handover of the Apartment, the Allottee shall pay a transfer fee of Rs. ____/- (Rupees _________) and incidental legal charges as applicable, to the Promoter.
 Such transfer however shall be permissible only if all other payments that may be due under this Agreement have been cleared in total.

 Taxes